ct96b/StelarCartography/docs/galactic_grid_reference.md

 ## Reference Points

 ### Origin and Planes
-- Galactic Center: Origin point `Q1A-0.0.0`
+- Galactic Center: Origin point `0.0.0`
-- Galactic Bar: Defines the Prime Meridian (0° longitude)
+- Galactic Bar: Defines the X-axis (0° longitude)
   - Major axis of the bar is approximately 27,000 light-years long
   - Aligns with the galaxy's central structure
   - Observable from anywhere in the galaxy through infrared observations